‘SNL’ Brought Back Melissa Villaseñor’s Lady Gaga Impression For A Hilarious Oscars Parody

 If every Saturday Night Live featured Melissa Villaseñor singing "Shallow" from A Star Is Born, even when this year's Oscars are over, nobody would complain.
 Her Gaga is a gift that keeps on giving.
 After debuting the killer impression on Weekend Update in the previous episode, Saturday Night Live brought back Melissa Villaseñor as Lady Gaga for a Family Feud sketch that included other comedic takes on this year's contenders.

 "If 99 people are surveyed," Villaseñor says as Gaga, "you just need one person to believe in you to win the game."
 Will these jokes about 100/99 people in a room ever get old?
-Technically, 100 people are surveyed on Family Feud, so the twisted logic of the joke is grounded in reality.
-"It works if you dream it," the Gaga character then insists, before diving right into the infamous "Shallow" riff.
+Technically, 100 people are surveyed on Family Feud, so the joke is grounded in reality.
+"It works if you dream it," the Gaga character then insists, before diving right into the famous "Shallow" riff.

 It's truly such a spot-on impression.
-Not only does Villaseñor nail her singing voice and her singing face, this time around we got to hear her speak as Gaga as well — and it's pretty perfect.
+Not only does Villaseñor nail Gaga's singing voice and singing face, this time around we got to hear her speak as Gaga as well — and it's pretty perfect.

-Thompson, as always MC-ing the sketch as Steve Harvey, also took a jab at problematic concerns surrounding Green Book, implying that he walked out of the film after he saw Ali's character teach Viggo Mortensen's character how to eat fried chicken.
-Fair enough!
+Thompson, emcee-ing the sketch as Steve Harvey, also took a jab at problematic concerns surrounding Green Book, implying that he walked out of the film after he saw Ali's character teach Viggo Mortensen's character how to eat fried chicken.

-This wasn't the only attention that SNL paid to this year's seemingly unending Oscar drama.
-During Weekend Update, Beck Bennett revived his character, Jude — a free spirit who "see things differently" — to comment on awards season. 'l'll watch and scoff," he says.
+And that wasn't the only attention SNL paid to this year's seemingly unending Oscar drama.
+During Weekend Update, Beck Bennett revived his character Jude — a free spirit who "see things differently" — to comment on awards season.
+'I'll watch and scoff," he says.
 "They all ask 'who are you wearing?'
 What I want to know is who are you being."

 There won't be any more Saturday Night Live episodes before the Academy Awards, which is a shame.
 Each days brings baffling information about which categories will be presented when, what the musical performances are going to be, and how the show will go on without a host.
 That begs for comedy.
 At least Villeseñor's Lady Gaga impression has finally been unleashed.
 We're far from the shallow now!